Mid Devon District Council defines Conservation Areas as follows:

 ‘Conservation areas are areas with a special character or quality which should be preserved or enhanced.
 The special architectural and/or historic nature of the area derives from the cumulative impact of groups of buildings and spaces rather than due to a singular outstanding building.

 Areas are designated as conservation areas to ensure the character is preserved or enhanced.
 This does not mean that no change or development can take place, but, where changes do occur, they are appropriate for the context and setting of the area’.

 Tiverton has three Conservation Areas.

 Tiverton Conservation Area (1972, extended and revised in 1992 and 2005).
-Historic England categorizes the Tiverton Conservation Area as ‘Heritage at Risk‘, the condition being ‘very bad’ and ‘deteriorating’.
+The first conservation area in England was established at Stamford in Lincolnshire in September 1967, and, there are now over 10,000.
+To mark the fiftieth anniversary Historic England have, following a submission by this society, included the Tiverton Conservation Area as one of six examples of ‘amazing conservation areas’ in England .
+However, they also categorize it as ‘Heritage at Risk‘, the condition being ‘very bad’ and ‘deteriorating’.